 The Cape Whale Coast Hope Spot initiative is being led by a Local Organizing Committee.
 The organizing committee members were nominated by a broad stakeholder group, and include representatives from the Overstrand Municipality, CapeNature, Department of Fisheries, Tourism and local NGO sectors.

-Environmental initiatives - identified, planned and implemented by other stakeholders in the municipal area includes:
+Environmental initiatives for 2016/17 - identified, planned and implemented by other stakeholders in the municipal area includes: